Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-2.md

 1. Fill out the following inputs:
     1. `starter_module`: This is the choice of [Starter Module][wiki_starter_modules], which is the baseline configuration you want for your Azure landing zone.
 This also determine the second set of input you'll be prompted for here.
     1. `version_control_system_access_token`: Enter the GitHub PAT you generated in a previous step.
     1. `version_control_system_organization`: Enter the name of your GitHub organization.
+If you are using a self-hosted GitHub Enterprise Server, supply the fqdn, e.g. `https://vcs.company.com/my-org`.
     1. `azure_location`: Enter the Azure region where you would like to deploy the storage account and identity for your continuous delivery pipeline.
 This field expects the `name` of the region, such as `uksouth`.
 You can find a full list of names by running `az account list-locations -o table`.
     1. `service_name`: This is used to build up the names of your Azure and GitHub resources, for example `rg-<service_name>-mgmt-uksouth-001`.
 We recommend using `alz` for this.
     1. `environment_name`: This is used to build up the names of your Azure and GitHub resources, for example `rg-alz-<environment_name>-uksouth-001`.
 We recommend using `mgmt` for this.